 HIV infection does not change the management of CIN or cervical cancer.
 Frequent Papanicolaou tests are important to monitor for progression.
 ART may result in resolution of HPV infection and regression of CIN but has no clear effects on cancer.

 Squamous cell cancer of the anus and vulva:

-Squamous cell cancers of the anus (see Anorectal Cancer) and vulva (see Vulvar Cancer) are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
+Squamous cell cancers of the anus (see also Anorectal Cancer) and vulva (see also Vulvar Cancer) are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
 The increased incidence of anal intraepithelial neoplasia and cancers in these patients appears to be caused by both high-risk behaviors (eg, anal-receptive intercourse) and immunosupression by HIV; ART may decrease risk of progression.
 Anal dysplasia is common, and squamous cell cancers can be very aggressive.

 Treatments include surgical extirpation, radiation therapy, and combined chemotherapy with mitomycin or cisplatin and 5-fluorouracil.

 Last full review/revision August 2013 by J. Allen McCutchan, MD, MSc

 Content last modified September 2013